RIKEN-RCCS/lens3/rpm/README.md

   - Store Lens3 settings in the keyval-db
   - Set up sudoers for Lens3's Multiplexer
   - Set up log rotation
   - Start Lens3's services: Multiplexer and Registrar

 But, this procedure skips some of the steps.

   - Set up system logging
   - Set up MQTT

-Most of the installation can be performed by a pseudo user.
-The pseudo user name is "lenticularis-s3" while it is "lens3" in the setting-guide.md.
-Its UID/GID will be selected from UID_MIN=301, UID_MAX=499, GID_MIN=301, GID_MAX=499, and home is "/usr/lib/lenticularis-s3".

 In building RPM, we refer to the following descriptions: